OCBC Digital Banking

 Background and role

-This case study highlights my multi-faceted contributions to the bank’s digital transformation efforts — from leading regional localisation to designing integrated partner solutions and supporting visual design across squads.
+Multi-faceted contributions to the bank’s digital transformation efforts — from leading regional localisation to designing integrated partner solutions and supporting visual design across squads.

 Hong Kong Localisation

 As part of OCBC’s regional digital expansion, the bank aimed to streamline digital product experiences across markets using a unified Design Language System (DLS).
-Leading this localization initiative, this stream of work focused on localising key Hong Kong banking products while preserving SG’s scalable logic and design consistency.
+Leading this localization initiative, this stream of work focused on localising key Hong Kong banking products while preserving Singapore’s scalable logic and design consistency.

 Key products across various platforms of dotcom, Internet banking as well as mobile banking: Investment account opening, Offshore Account opening, Credit card application and Unsecured loan application.